KimDebroye/WorkInProgress/EPW-Recaster_README.md

 > **Question: "Why did the tool skip a very exotic roll ?**"

 ➥ **Answer**:
-- **Most probably because it did not meet any requirements set in the condition list.**<br />Always think well which rolled stats would be preferred and add all-encompassing conditions for it.
-Better to have one condition to be met more than one less.
+- **It did not meet any requirements set in the condition list.**<br />Always put some thought in which rolled stats would be preferred and add all-encompassing conditions for those.
-- Another probability could be if the roll contained a unique stat with a long description.<br />Check [ [ TODO ](#TODO) ] for more information.
+- Another probability could be if the roll contained a unique stat with a long description.<br />Check [ [ 1.1.
+See-through Region ](#1-1-see-through-region) ] for more information.
 - **Inform me with detailed information ( *and if possible steps to reproduce* ) if you think any of the above aren't the reason.<br />I would consider that a priority fix.**

 </details>